 - Supporting Programming Languages

-Data studio does not natively support languages such as Python and R. However, there are 3rd-party tools such as Panoply that allows users to integrate R and Python with Data Studio.
+Data studio does not natively support languages such as Python and R. However, there are 3rd-party tools such as Panoply that allow users to integrate R and Python with Data Studio.
 In addition, you can use a Google sheet that is updated using Python and connect that to Data Studio.
 This solution is more suitable for smaller datasets.
-For larger datasets you can use BigQuery.
+For larger datasets, you can use BigQuery.

 - Embedded Analytics